keesschollaart81/case.schollaart.net/_source/_posts/2016-03-10-office365-migration-using-c-sharp.md

 ﻿---
 layout: post
-title: "Using Office 365 Migration Api using C♯"
+title: "Using Office 365 Migration Api using C#"
 author: "Kees Schollaart"
 BackgroundUrl: "/img/migration.jpg"
 comments: true
 ---

 This blogpost describes how to use the Office 365 Migration Api using custom code.
-The Office365 Migration Api enables you to upload lots of documents into SharePoint online withoud being throttled.
+The Office365 Migration Api enables you to upload lots of documents into SharePoint Online withoud being throttled.

 <h2>What is the Migration Api?</h2>
 This blogpost assumes that you know what the Migration Api is and when to use it.